Travis Jankowski Player Props: Rangers vs. Astros

 Travis Jankowski At The Plate

-- Jankowski is batting .307 with eight doubles, a triple and 20 walks.
+- Jankowski has eight doubles, a triple and 20 walks while hitting .304.

+- In 61.0% of his 41 games this season, Jankowski has picked up at least one hit.
+He's also had eight multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.